 Custodial credit risk for investments is the risk that in the event of a failure of a counter party to a transaction, the Plan will not be able to recover the value of the investment or collateral securities that are in the possession of an outside party.
+Investment securities are exposed to custodial risk if the securities are uninsured, are not registered in the name of the Plan and are held by the counterparty, its trust or agent, but not in the Plan's name.
 The Plan has no investment policy regarding custodial credit risk.
-The Plan is not exposed to custodial credit risk.
+The Plan is not exposed to custodial credit risk because all securities are held by the Plan's custodian in the Plan's name.